ScapeGraph MCP server

 Error Handling

-The server provides detailed, actionable error messages for:
+The server implements robust error handling with detailed, actionable error messages for:

 • API authentication issues